The Meaning of the Gospel

 A Sermon on 2 Timothy 1:12Read more

-What role does Christianity take in your life?
-Is it a Sunday-only activity that helps you to meet other people?
-Do you take some of its points and mix it in with aspects from other worldviews?
-Or is it central to every aspect of your existence?
-As Dr. Martyn Lloyd-Jones explains, many people think they can construct a worldview built from Christianity and other religions or ways of thought and still experience the hope that a follower of Christ has.
-But as Dr. Lloyd-Jones illustrates from 2 Timothy 1:12, you cannot have the benefits of Christianity without believing and following Christ.
-Dr. Lloyd-Jones explains the Gospel and its importance for everyone.
+In this sermon on 2 Timothy 1:12 titled “The Meaning of the Gospel,” Dr. Martyn Lloyd-Jones explains that many people think they can construct a worldview built from Christianity along with other religions or ways of thought and still experience the same hope as a follower of Christ.
+But as Dr. Lloyd-Jones illustrates from this Scripture, no one can have the benefits of Christianity without believing and following Christ.
+Dr. Lloyd-Jones explains the gospel and its importance for everyone.
 Jesus, the God-man, entered into time and became God in the flesh.
-In His living, He showed us how man is to live.
+In His living, He showed how one is to live.
 In His sacrificial death and resurrection, He made a way for people to be made right with God and to have their sins forgiven.
 All that He claimed to be while alive was proven by His resurrection, showing that He is God and the Lord over all, even death.
 He established that death is not the end — He has conquered it.
-Friend, you cannot have this hope and confidence unless you are trusting in Jesus solely as your Savior from sin and following Him as your master.
-As the hymn states so beautifully, “What is our hope in life and death?
-Christ alone, Christ alone.”
-He alone can save and give us the hope we yearn for.
+One cannot have this hope and confidence unless they trust in Jesus solely as their Savior from sin and following Him as master.
+He alone can save and give hope.

 Additional Scripture Translations

 2 Timothy 1:12, New American Standard Bible (NASB)

 12For this reason I also suffer these things; but I am not ashamed, for I know whom I have believed, and I am convinced that He is able to protect what I have entrusted to Him until that day.